-We’ve received a good number of questions from people asking how well The Events Calendar supports virtual events.
+We’ve received a good number of questions from people asking how well The Events Calendar supports virtual events or online events.

 The answer?
 It does a very good job of it.
 Let’s go over how to optimize your calendar for online events.